Up to 8

 from $997 per person

-The name Choquequirao means “Cradle of Gold” in Quechua, the language of the Incas.
+The name Choquequirao means “Cradle of Gold” in Quechua, the indigenous language of Peru still spoken in many remote and isolated villages.
+Now included in many school curriculums to retain the culture and history of the Incas.
 This Choquequirao settlement was one of the last refuges for those Incas who continued to resist Spanish occupation after the conquest.
 Choquequirao is less well-known than Machu Picchu but the trek to get there is an incredible and unique experience.
 On this adventurous trek we will walk by inca highways, hike through high andean landscapes, descend into deep canyons where the Condors fly and pass through biologically diverse cloud forest ecosystems.
 You’ll also visit Inca silver mines and isolated Inca communities.

 Click on the link below to explore our blog with lots of pictures and experience the trek for yourself: Choquequirao Trek